Thursday, September 26, 2019 (8:00 am – 4:00 pm)

-Fees (Include Lecture, breaks and luncheon with all taxes and gratuities)
+Fees (Include Course with all Materials, breaks and luncheon with all taxes and gratuities)

 7 CE Credits

 Participants please bring your Loupes to the course.
 Also participants are welcome to bring their own patient cases for group discussions during this workshop.
 Minimal diagnostic records required: